-Iron Barcode is a C# .NET software library allowing software developers to read and write QR codes and barcodes in .NET Framework applications and websites.
+Iron Barcode is a C# .NET Core software library allowing software developers to read and write QR codes and barcodes in .NET Core, Standard, or Framework applications.
 It is available from https://ironsoftware.com/csharp/barcode.
 It is also available on NuGet using the package name Barcode https://www.nuget.org/packages/barcode.

 Iron Barcode features full online documentation, software tutorials, a NuGet installer, GitHub Repositories with examples, and technical support provided by the original development team.
 Iron Barcode is available for .NET Framework 4.0 and higher with Microsoft Azure support.